When you buy with our links, we may earn a commission. See how we work with brands

 Considerations

-• Low levels of bounce may not be ideal for couples or sex performance
+• Low bounce isn’t great for sex performance

 • Motion transfer is worse than average